spatialos/gdk-for-unity/docs/content/glossary.md

 Component
 ECS component
 ECS reactive component
-ECS non-reactive component
-SpatialOS component
 GameObject and MonoBehaviour component (AKA “a MonoBehaviour” in our docs)

 Core module

-Deploy
+Feature module

 ECS
 Entity Component System
-The Entity-Component System (ECS) is a data-oriented paradigm that Unity recently introduced as a preview package in their Engine.
+The Entity-Component System (ECS) is a data-oriented paradigm that Unity recently introduced as a preview package in their Engine

-Entity
-SpatialOS entity
-ECS entity

-Events

-Feature module

 Package
 Each package contains one or multiple assemblies and contains one specific functionality that can be added to your game to make the development of your SpatialOS game simpler.